Tronixtek/VT_Skool_/docs/build_system/index.md

 ### Pipeline orchestration

-Presently, the `Kolibri Python Package` Pipeline carries more responsibility than the rest.
+Presently, the `VT_Skool Python Package` Pipeline carries more responsibility than the rest.

-Whereas the other pipelines' responsibilities stop at building and uploading their installer, `Kolibri Python Package` acts as the "kick off" point for the other installers.
-Being the only pipeline listening to the Kolibri repository on Github for changes, it is the only pipeline triggered by those changes.
+Whereas the other pipelines' responsibilities stop at building and uploading their installer, `VT_Skool Python Package` acts as the "kick off" point for the other installers.
+Being the only pipeline listening to the VT_Skool repository on Github for changes, it is the only pipeline triggered by those changes.

-After building the `.whl` and `.pex` in a single step, the `Kolibri Python Package` proceeds to trigger the other installers, most of which rely on the `.whl` file (The single exception is `Kolibri Raspbian Image`, which relies on the `.deb` installer).
+After building the `.whl` and `.pex` in a single step, the `VT_Skool Python Package` proceeds to trigger the other installers, most of which rely on the `.whl` file (The single exception is `VT_Skool Raspbian Image`, which relies on the `.deb` installer).

-These *trigger steps* live inside of the `Kolibri Python Package`, but send metadata to each of the other pipelines and trigger an entirely new build in each one.
+These *trigger steps* live inside of the `VT_Skool Python Package`, but send metadata to each of the other pipelines and trigger an entirely new build in each one.

 ### Block steps